• Home

 See how charge point numbers are increasing:

-Charging your MG ZS EV
+Charging your MG EV

-The MG ZS EV has a 44 kWh battery and the MG5 has a 50 kWh battery.
+The Mk 1 MG ZS EV has a 44 kWh battery, the Mk 2 ZS EV is available in two bigger battery sizes with a range of up to 270 miles, the standard MG5 has a 50 kWh battery and the MG5LR has a 61 kWh battery.
 They both charge via a charge port situated at the front - featuring both Type 2 and CCS connections.
 See box below for more questions about charging times and range.
-Using the granny charger, (the cable supplied with the car plugs into any normal indoor or outdoor household socket) from empty to full will take about 21 hours.
+Using the granny charger with the ZSEV, (the cable supplied with the car plugs into any normal indoor or outdoor household socket) from empty to full will take about 21 hours.
 Using a 7.4 kW home charge point takes between 5 - 8 hours.
 If you can access a public rapid charger, then you can expect an 80% charge in as little as 35 - 40 minutes, depending on the state of charge (SOC) when you started the charge.
-MGZSEV range: it is rated to last 163 on a single charge, which is achievable with economic driving.
+MGZSEV Mk 1 range: it is rated to last 163 on a single charge, which is achievable with economic driving.
 However, temperature (cold) and driving style will affect this.
 Urban/city driving is very economical with over 200 miles being achieved according to our members, but winter figures will be considerably lower.
-The MG5 range is rated to last 215 miles on a single charge.
+The standard MG5 range is rated to last 215 miles on a single charge.
+On a rapid, you can expect: 0 - 80% in 50 minutes, fast 22kW, 8.5 hrs, fast 7 kW, 8.5 hours, slow 3 kW, 15 hours.
+The LR version has a range of approximately 250 depending on weather and drving style.

 There are multiple apps available to use on your smart phone or tablet for ChargePoints - some companies require RFID cards (similar to a credit card specific to that company), others are simply Pay As You Go.
-To name a few: ABRP (A Better Route Planner), ChargeCar, Chargemap, Chargepoint, Electric Highway, Find A Charger, Ionity, Juice Pass, Map, Need to Charge, Open Charge, Plug Share, Plugsurfing, Pod-Point, Ubitricity, Waves, Watts Up and the best known, Zap-Map.
+To name a few: ABRP (A Better Route Planner), ChargeCar, Chargemap, Chargepoint, Electric Highway, Find A Charger, Ionity, Juice Pass, Map, Need to Charge, Open Charge, Plug Share, Plugsurfing, Pod-Point, Ubitricity, Waves, Watts Up and the best known, Zap-Map, which features Apple Car Play.
 Your own home chargepoint can be added to Zap-Map and others like BookMyCharge.com.
 Public charge points can be found in supermarket car parks, motorway service areas, hotel and pub car parks, petrol stations, shopping centres, multi storey car parks, and some small car parks - sometimes in the strangest, unexpected out of the way villages!

 "Hey Google, navigate to my nearest charging point" will take you to a charge point if you have an Android phone.
 Add in the word free - you might be lucky, especially if you are in Scotland.

 A It enhances the uniformity of all the cells and keeps them working properly.
-Once the car has finished charging, the badge will not pulse, but will show solid light.
+Once the car has finished charging, the ZSEV badge will not pulse, but will show solid light.
 Once this light goes out, the battery has finished the equalisation process.

 Q What is the correct order re connecting the charging cable plug and socket at home?